msabramo/django-chuck/README.txt

 # Setup an existing project with virtualenv and db
 chuck setup_project <[cvs|svn|git|hg]-url>

-# Rebuild your database and load some fixtures (good for django-cms migrations)
+# Rebuild your database and load some fixtures
 chuck rebuild_database test project /path/to/fixture/file.json

 # For more commands ands information see